All Products

 print("Database connection closed.")

-1. Download the certificate and decompress it.
+1. Download the certificate and decompress the package.

 2. Configure Sysbench: